n3mo/mmtool/README.md

 # A Tool For Working With MassMine Data

-This repo is not yet fit for public consumption yet.
+This repo is not yet fit for public consumption.
 In time, this will grow into a tool for working with data collected using [MassMine](http://www.massmine.org).

 ## Features (coming soon)